greg-raven/Uncommon-Sense/_drafts/staging.md

 We have a lot of goodness in this country.
 And we should promote it, but never through the barrel of a gun.
 We should do it by setting good standards, motivating people and have them want to emulate us.
 But you can't enforce our goodness, like the neocons preach, with an armed force.
 It doesn't work.
 Dr. Ron Paul

-From the utopian viewpoint, the United States constitution is a singularly hard-bitten and cautious document, for it breathes the spirit of skepticism about human altruism and incorporates a complex system of checks, balances and restrictions, so that everybody is holding the reins on everybody else.
-Chad Walsh

 [Human Rights are Property Rights](https://fee.org/articles/human-rights-are-property-rights/)